 Fintech, or financial technology, is the umbrella term for companies that offer financial services different to traditional offerings.
 The industry itself is called Fintech but could also refer to the individual companies.

 There’s a huge variety of Fintech specialities.
-Whether they be online payment solutions like PayPal, modern insurance and pension accounts, AI financial software developers or alternative banking solutions like Suits Me, they all come under the Fintech banner.
+Whether they be online payment solutions like PayPal, modern insurance and pension accounts, AI financial software developers or alternative banking-like solutions at Suits Me®, they all come under the Fintech banner.